Malta Police Force: General headquarters

-The Police Depot, as it is known today, was built by the Portuguese Grand Master Manoel De Vilhena in 1734 and at first it served as an institute called Casa D’Industria, a home for homeless women.
+The Police Depot, as it is known today, was built by the Portuguese Grand Master Manoel De Vilhena in 1734 and first served as the Casa D'Industria, a home for homeless women.
 They were taught basic skills and education such as reading, writing and some trades like weaving, carding and processing cotton.

 In 1850, during the British occupation period, this building was used as the General Hospital.
 Beneath this building, a shelter was dug at the beginning of the Second World War in order to tend to wounded patients who could not be easily moved from one place to another.
 This space therefore provided a safer environment for patients during air bombardments.
-This is not only the only shelter in the Maltese Islands used for this function.
-There is no known underground hospital on the continent that was built or dug out to operate in this way.
+This is not only the only shelter in the Maltese Islands used for this function, there is no known underground hospital on the continent that was built or dug out to operate in this way.

-It was in 1954 that the Police Force moved into this building and turned it into its General Headquarters, from where it still operates today.
+The Police Force moved into this building in 1954 and turned it into its General Headquarters, from where it still operates today.

 Police museum

 The museum is divided into two sections: each section is housed in a separate hall.
 The first section deals with the administrative history of the force and the second part is about some of the criminal cases.

-In the first hall, one will see various objects and belongings, for example uniforms, badges, medals, decorations, weapons and many other interesting things including tools and vehicles which were all required and used in different periods which helped the Police Force to carry out its duty to the best of its ability.
+The first hall includes various objects and belongings, for example uniforms, badges, medals, decorations, weapons, tools and vehicles used by the Police Force in the performance of its duties.

-In the second hall one can see made-up scenes of crime that happened in Malta.
+In the second hall one can see made-up scenes of crimes that have happened in Malta.